jaundice/ByteFarm.SamplerTools/README.md

 After that I plan on developing a cross platform UI with which the samplers can be controlled.

 The library is being designed in such a way that other samplers can be added easily

+Along the way I'll be adding object models for the sampler's storage of presets whcih I also hope to be able to use to create presets which can then be copied over to the sampler